g8tr1522/Phrases/README.md

 - m_notes
     * can manipulate a table of `note` values.
     * can also be called as a method of `ins`
-    * yes, I'd like these to be called without the reference of an `ins` object.
+    * yes, I'd like these to be called without any reference to an `ins` object.
       Think: `new_note_table = phrases.m_notes.transpose(old_note_table)`
 - m_delays
     * see m_notes